f3d-app/f3d/doc/user/PLUGINS.md

 see [the format list](SUPPORTED_FORMATS.md) for more details.

+> [!NOTE]
-> Note: Native plugin is always loaded automatically.
+> Native plugin is always loaded automatically.
-> Note: If you downloaded the binaries from the release page, it's not necessary to specify manually the plugins above.
+> If you downloaded the binaries from the release page, it's not necessary to specify manually the plugins above.
 F3D loads them automatically.

 Here is how the plugins are searched (in preceding order):